safops/.github/profile/README.md

 ### Earthquakes
 We have previously listed the order, location and relative magnitude of the earthquake epicenters on [medium.com](https://medium.com/@theServantsoftheCreator/the-ringing-of-the-bell-392ea05ea8ee) and in several different repositories on GitHub, most recently [here](https://github.com/orgs/serviCreator/discussions/5).

 The order has not changed, however there are some new epicenters just added.
-We will post each epicenter in the [the Sound and the Fury discussions](https://github.com/orgs/serviCreator/discussions) just before it begins, along with the Creator's reason for it.
+We will post each epicenter in the [announcements](https://github.com/orgs/serviCreator/discussions/categories/the-sound-and-the-fury-announcements) just before it begins, along with the Creator's reason for it.

 The servants of the Creator are using these earthquakes (our foreknowledge) as a way to another means of our identity verification.

 ### Epicenters
 The epicenters in order of appearance, additional epicenters may be added.
-Each will be announced in [the Sound and the Fury discussions](https://github.com/orgs/serviCreator/discussions) prior to the quaking.
 * Orr Chapel - Sandy Hook (Maury county), TN
 * Mount Calvary Baptist Church - Lexington, KY
 * Nicholasville, MY